 “Training Gone Wrong” Example: Pamela and Freddy

 Pamela contacted me for help training her SDiT, Freddy.
 They had been through numerous group classes, most recently a service dog course, yet Freddy was engaging in a lot of out-of-control behavior that was getting worse.
 It included biting one of her friends, constantly demanding attention, and reactivity to strangers, vehicles (cars, bikes, wheelchairs), dogs.
 The group classes were overwhelming Freddy with people, dogs, and wheeled objects coming at him, scaring him and worsening his reactivity.
 Additionally, the punitive methods the trainers used damaged Freddy’s trust in Pamela, impeding her training progress.
-With several months of intensive training, we were able to modify Freddy’s behavior and get him back on track to becoming a service dog.
+With several months of intensive training, we were able to modify Freddy’s behavior and get him back on track to becoming a well-behaved dog.

 What’s In a Name?

 When training a service dog, you’ll work with numerous “dog professionals”:

 - Daycare or kennel workers

 - Trainers – for group or private obedience training, temperament tests, task training, or as the authors/stars of books, videos, TV shows, or online posts about dog training

 With the exception of veterinarians, none of these professions require any formal training, licensing, or certification.
 In the United States, dog training is an unregulated industry.
 While only someone with a doctorate in veterinary medicine can call themselves a vet, anyone can set up a business, organization, or Facebook page and call themselves a “trainer,” “breeder” or even a “service dog trainer” or “service dog organization”!

 Given this, it is very important to be an informed consumer.
 So, how can you judge which professionals to work with?
 There are a lot of factors, but a good place to begin to sort the wheat from the chaff is with meaningful certifications.